 “We do not embrace that principle,” Assistant Solicitor General Anthony Yang told a stunned Justice Antonin Scalia.

 According to Cause of Action, a policy watchdog, the White House counsel is now demanding to receive, review and have access to information they previously had no review over.
-It began with this memo:

 “White House equities” does not exist in law, regulation, or directives, but is suddenly being used by this White House and nonchalantly presented as an ordinary occurrence that somehow has a history.